 “1022.03 Waterproof Paper Blankets, White Polyethylene Sheeting, Burlap-Polyethylene Blankets, Cellulose Polyethylene Blankets, and Synthetic Fiber with Polymer Polyethylene Blankets.
 These materials shall be white and according to ASTM C 171.

 The cellulose polyethylene blanket shall consist of a perforated white polyethylene sheeting with cellulose fiber backing and shall be limited to single use only.
 The cellulose polyethylene blankets shall be delivered to the jobsite unused and in the manufacturer's unopened packaging until ready for installation.
-Each roll shall be clearly labeled with product name, manufacturer, and manufacturer’s certification of compliance with ASTMC 171.
+Each roll shall be clearly labeled on the product with product name, manufacturer, and manufacturer’s certification of compliance with ASTMC 171.

 The synthetic fiber with polymer polyethylene blanket shall consist of a perforated white polyethylene sheeting with absorbent synthetic fibers and super absorbent polymer backing, and shall be limited to single use only.
 The synthetic fiber with polymer polyethylene blankets shall be delivered to the jobsite unused and in the manufacturer’s unopened packaging until ready for installation.
 Each roll shall be clearly labeled on the product with product name, manufacturer, and manufacturer’s certification of compliance with ASTM C 171.”